gonzaloetjo/casamiento/language-neutral.md

 Since the first time you met, you wrote every day.
 The first thing Santi did was send you a song.
 And that became your ritual, sending each other songs across the distance between Talinn and Hamburg.
 You then made a playlist.
 With the name 14f.
 On the first song you wrote, Santi: Here is a song that will brighten your day.
 We'll listen to it now from xy.

+Santi, I know Jana from her youth.
+She had a great thirst for life and was very romantic.
+She always listened to Italian love songs when she was young.

+She dared a lot.
+She always dared to be in love with everything that goes with it.
+She dared to experience a lot.
+She always had an inner open attitude.
+Santi, I have the feeling that in the relationship with you, the youthful Jana reappears, the passionate being in love and the Jana who lets go, because with you somehow everything seems possible.
+It's an adult adolescent love, something that grows bigger together, that goes deep.

+I can't tell you two much about marriage, but I can say how I and Mela and Franzi perceive you - as a couple.
+You are thoughtful with each other.
+You look out for each other.
+Jana, you grew up with a sister in Germany and Santi in an extended family on the other side of the world.
+You come from different continents.
+But you constantly try to understand each other's needs and feel responsible for each other.
+And maybe that is what matters.